Dawidkubis/smidscript/README.md

 Therefore `aaa|a:b` outputs "bbb".
 These ideas are extended further with inputs, match variables, ranges, math operations and debug calls.
-The language will probably be lazy, so that infinite arrays are possible.
+Infinite arrays are a planned function, althought tricky to implement.

 ## Language Description